 A calculation that validates that ShopVue has computed the correct amount of labor time (direct and indirect) compared to attendance time.

-Example: Ted Curtis works on one job from 7:00 a.m. to 3:30 p.m. and is paid for eight hours.
-However, he accumulates only 7:40 hours of labor time because Shopvue did not bill his breaks to the job.
+Example 1: Ted Curtis works on one job from 7:00 a.m. to 3:30 p.m. and is paid for eight hours.
+ShopVue does not bill break time to the job, so he accumulates only 7:40 hours of labor time.
+The day is in balance.

 A method of encoding data using alternating stripes and spaces for fast and accurate readability by a computer system.